DrCampbell2017/NavGO/README.md

  ```

 ### debug
   This message will force on debug node to show all nodes on the map as well as the connections between them.
 If the NavGo handler was not initialized, a warning message with print in the console.
+Connections between standard NavGo nodes will appear in red, connections between directional nodes will appear in blue.
 ```
 msg.post("/NavGO_HandlerGO#NavGO_HandlerScript", hash("debug"))
 ```